 10. Let cool completely before wrapping the panettone to store it.

 This article was posted on Thursday, January 7th, 2016 at 9:47 pm and is filed under Christmas, Christmas Recipes, Countries & Cultures, Desserts, England, Holiday Recipes, Holidays Around the World, Italy, Recipe for Panettone, Recipes of the World, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply